01 of 03

-More About the Robert G. Walton House - and More of California's Wright Sites
+More About the Walton House - and More of California's Wright Sites

 03 of 03

 The Walton House is a private residence and no tours are given.
-It is visible from the road and I took these photos without getting inside their property.
+It is visible from the road.
 However, Wright set the house back from the road for privacy and a telephoto lens is a big help in getting a good picture.

-If you want to see what it looks like inside, you can find some photographs in this article.
+If you want to see what it looks like inside, you can find some photographs on Contentment.

 More of the Wright Sites

 Wright's Usonian houses were designed for middle-income families, they featured indoor-outdoor connections and were often built in an "L" shape: Hanna House (which is based on an octagon), Sydney Bazett House, Buehler House, Randall Fawcett House, Sturges House, Arthur Mathews House, and the Kundert Medical Clinic in San Luis Obispo (which is based on a Usonian House design).